 Requirement(s) Indicator(s) 2.1.1: The AFC program's design and delivery is based on the standards of training for the AFC discipline.
 2.1.1.1: The competencies are mapped to each educational experience, as required by the Competency Training Requirements for the AFC discipline.
-2.1.1.2: The AFC program incorporates all required competencies contextual to the AFC discipline for the relevant CanMEDS roles.
+2.1.1.2 (modified): The unit objectives incorporate all required competencies relevant to to the AFC discipline, for the relevant CanMEDS roles.
 2.1.1.3: The AFC program includes expert instruction and experiential learning opportunities.
-2.1.1.4: The educational experiences are appropriate for trainees' level of training and support trainees' achievement of increasing professional responsibility and transition to independent practice in the discipline.
-2.1.1.5: Teachers and trainees are aware of the competencies for each experience and assessment.
+2.1.1.4: The educational experiences are appropriate for trainees' level of training and support trainees' achievement of increasing professional responsibility.
+2.1.1.5 (modified): Unit supervisors and trainees are aware of the competencies for each experience and assessment.
 2.1.2: The educational design allows trainees to identify and address individual learning objectives.
 2.1.2.1: Individual trainees' educational experiences are tailored to accommodate their learning needs and future career aspirations, while meeting the national standards and societal needs for their discipline.
-2.1.2.2: Teachers align their teaching appropriately with trainees' individual learning needs and objectives.
+2.1.2.2 (modified): Unit supervisors align their teaching appropriately with trainees' individual learning needs and objectives.
 2.1.2.3: The AFC program fosters a culture of reflective practice and life-long learning among its trainees.
-2.1.2.4: Trainees' clinical responsibilities do not interfere with their participation in mandatory academic activities.
+2.1.2.4 (exemplary) [discipline-specific]: Unit supervisors ensure that the AFC trainees have the opportunity to apply what they are learning in each unit.